TriumphLLC/Blend4Web/deploy/doc/en/_sources/developers.txt

     * Gamepad - an example of controlling a character via gamepad
     * Gyro (Mobile Only) - working with mobile devices' gyroscopes
     * Instancing - copying scene objects in runtime
+    * Leap Motion - an example of using Leap Motion controller
     * Lines - procedural lines rendering
     * Material API - tweaking material properties and replacing objects' materials
     * Morphing - using shape keys